UniversityOfHelsinkiCS/prkl/README.md

 3. Start the development environment using `docker-compose up --build`

 When the container starts up, it checks if a node_modules folder is present.
 If it's missing it installs the modules.
 After the install, the new node_modules folder will appear on the development computer as well.

+If someone else has installed new dependencies (for example you see changes in package.json or package.lock.json after pulling a new version): Delete the node_modules folder and have the new dependencies installed automatically by using `docker-compose up --build`.

 ## End to end tests